HL7/fhir-gender-harmony/input/pagecontent/hl7v2genderharmony.md

 The updates in the underlying V2 base standard in V2.9.1 match the gender harmony approach as represented in FHIR.
 This has been accomplished by defining person specific constructs in three (3) new segments that can be added to any message structure, where appropriate, which allows support to convey the person specific characteristics of gender identity, pronouns and sexual orientation (like the SOGI Observation-Based Profile).
 In addition this supports Recorded Sex or Gender not just for the patient but for other persons like the next of kin or personnel and the concept of Sex Parameter for Clinical Use for the patient.

-Regardless of the method ultimately selected, the exchange of the person-specific gender harmony concepts (e.g. pronouns, gender identity) uses the same vocabulary (LOINC) in either GSP-4 or in OBX-3 and similarly, the value sets used for the answers in the segment GSP-5 or in OBX-5 shall be the same as in FHIR, CDA.
+Regardless of the method ultimately selected, the exchange of the person-specific gender harmony concepts (e.g. pronouns, gender identity) uses the same vocabulary (LOINC) in either GSP-4 or in OBX-3 and similarly, the value sets used for the answers in the segment GSP-5 or in OBX-5 shall be the same as in FHIR and CDA.

 Additional attributes to support gender harmony related data exchange use the same vocabulary across product families.
 ### Outline of gender harmony artifacts in V2